docsforadobe/premiere-scripting-guide/2 - App object/application.rst

 **Description**

-Determines whether the file at path can be opened as a Premiere Pro project.
+Determines whether the file at path can be opened as a Premiere Pro :ref:`project <project>`.

 **Parameters**